Chapter 24:

 “You should get some sleep, Sumire-san,” Midori said, his tone a quiet anchor in the charged air.

-“I’ll take mom back with you.”
+“I’ll take Mom back with you.”

 “Should I come along?”
-Midori asked.
+Midori asked her.

 “We’ll manage,” Sakura said, offering a smile.

+The door clicked shut behind them, leaving a thin strip of light that died on the floor.
 Ren stared at the empty space they’d left.
-The generator’s drone seemed louder now, filling the vacuum.
-Dust drifted in the stale air above the table, caught in the weak light, dancing to the machine’s mechanical heart.
+Dust drifted in the stale air above the table.
 He stayed seated, listening to the quiet creak of metal.

 “You can be a real ass sometimes, you know that?”
-Midori spoke first.

 Midori studied him.
 “It all makes sense now.
-And here I thought—” He shook his head, almost smiling.
-“I guess it doesn’t matter what I thought.
+And here I thought—” He shook his head.
+“It doesn’t matter what I thought.
 I never pushed for details about your life before.
 Figured some doors are better left closed.”

 “They are.”